Lori Loughlin appears in court over choice of law firm

 Loughlin was swiftly fired from the Hallmark Channel in the scandal's aftermath, and her daughter, Olivia Jade, a YouTube star, lost paid partnerships with several brands.

-Several universities are still reeling from the scandal, including the University of Southern California who is still investigating nearly 20 incoming students for a potential role in the scam, according to the New York Times.
-Their admission may still be revoked, the Times reported.
+Several universities are still reeling from the scandal, including USC, which is still investigating almost 20 incoming students for potential roles in the scam, according to The New York Times.
+Their admissions may still be revoked, the Times reported.